-The emerald ash borer can cause such damage to an ash tree as to completely destroy it within two years.
+The emerald ash borer can cause such damage to an ash tree as to completely destroy it within a couple of years.
 The beetle consumes the nutrients of the tree, beginning with the inner wood under the bark as larvae, and then as adults, from the tree’s canopy.

 If the emerald ash borer is discovered early enough, a professional tree care company may be able to save the affected trees.
 The key is to be vigilant, looking for any signs of the insect or of loss of vigor in your trees.

 - Galleries under the bark are formed as the emerald ash borer larvae moves and eats under the surface.

 - D-shaped holes in bark which are created as larvae emerge from under the bark